geoffreywiseman/maven-notification-center/README.md

 # maven-notification-center

-This is a tiny project intended to integrate *Maven* with *Notificaton Center* under *OS X 10.8: Mountain Lion* by generating build success and failure messages.
+This is a tiny project intended to integrate *Maven* with *Notification Center* under *OS X 10.8: Mountain Lion* by generating build success and failure messages.

 ## terminal-notifier